sttrigger0/codex-gateway-pool/README.md

 # Accounts

 You can buy 1 month chatgpt plus/business accounts in bulk from resellers for 0.5-1$ a pop.
-The more accounts you have the higher the chance of them getting terminated, so i recommend using business plan accounts in perticular, since tthey seem to get flagged way less and not using more than 10-15 accounts per IP (Which is already way more than enough)
+The more accounts you have the higher the chance of them getting terminated, so i recommend using business plan accounts in perticular, since they seem to get flagged way less and not using more than 10-15 accounts per IP (Which is already way more than enough)

 ## Features